Frequently Asked Questions

 - Advocacy: GAPSA members engage in an ongoing dialogue with the leaders of the university and sit on Board of Trustee and University Council meetings, and also meet regularly with Penn’s President and Provost.
 The Executive Officers of GAPSA are well positioned within the university leadership architecture to advocate for student interests.
 Please see below for a more detailed description of GAPSA’s advocacy work.

 How is GAPSA structured? . . .

-GAPSA features a General Assembly with representatives from all 12 Penn graduate schools along with an Executive Board of 12 officers.
-There are over 50 General Assembly representatives apportioned in line with school enrollment data.
-Each Penn school has at least one representative.
+GAPSA features a General Assembly with representatives from all 12 Penn graduate schools and representatives from affinity groups which advocate for disenfranchised groups on campus.
+These General Assembly representatives work along with an Executive Board of 14 officers.
+There are 70 General Assembly representatives apportioned in line with school enrollment data and affinity group representation.
+Each Penn school and affinity group has at least one representative.
 The General Assembly meets every other Wednesday for three hours (6-9 pm).
 The Executive Board meets on alternate Wednesday nights.
 As set out in its Constitution, GAPSA is led by the annually-elected President and Vice President, who work closely with the rest of the Executive Board and General Assembly, in running the affairs of the organization and serve as the primary representatives to all University personnel and administration.

 Does GAPSA participate in the Ivy Summit? . . .